Cartersville-Bartow Metropolitan Planning Organization (MPO)

 ROUNDABOUTS AND YOU

-Bartow County residents will be seeing new roundabouts under construction as the new school year starts in early August.
-To assist students and their caregivers with the use of this traffic control device the following resources are provided:
+Bartow County residents will be seeing new roundabouts under construction .
+To assist drivers with the use of this traffic control device the following resources are provided:

 - How Roundabouts Work (video link) https://www.youtube.com/watch?v=1DJDjaa25Co